StrixzIV/GoogleTTS-GUI/README.md

 pip install --upgrade -r requirements.txt
 ```

-For the person who use the executable, you don't need to install the libary
+Note: If you're using the executable app, you don't need to install the libraries.

 ## Executable app

-Download the executable files by clicking the link
+You can download the executable files by clicking the links below:

 - **[Windows](https://github.com/StrixzIV/GoogleTTS-GUI/releases/download/1.2/GTTS-GUI-Windows.zip)**